mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I do."

-"Then I await your decision within the next va'la.
+"Then I await your decision within the next tova'la.
 I will be back to -"

 "Magistrate, I've already made my decision."